sjara/taskontrol/doc/index.rst

    :align: center

-**NOTE:** This documentation is a work in progress.
-Many modules are still missing.
+**NOTE:** This documentation is a work in progress and pages for some modules are not yet available.
+However, these documents should be sufficient to get you started with TASKontrol.

 Contents:
 ^^^^^^^^^